pyavitz/debian-image-builder/README.md

 A systemd service runs 'governor -r' during boot.
 ```
 #### Overclocking
-* **NanoPC-T4, Odroid N2/+ and Radxa Zero**
+* **NanoPC-T4, Odroid N2/+, Radxa Zero ROCKPro64**

-By default the NanoPC-T4, Odroid N2/+ and Radxa Zero run slightly under clocked as a safety precaution.
+By default the NanoPC-T4, Odroid N2/+, Radxa Zero and ROCKPro64 run slightly under clocked as a safety precaution.
 If you decide to overclock the board, make sure you are using passive or active cooling.
 ```sh
 echo "overclock=1" | sudo tee /etc/opt/overclock.txt
 sudo service tweaks restart